EscolaLMS/headless-format/source/index.md

 |      type      |      string      |                                                Type of Topic                                                 | yes      |
 |     value      |      object      |                                   Value of the Topic depending on the Type                                   | yes      |

+### Topic can he remote.

+The topics itself can be remote just like `cmi5` AU items.

+In case that topic is describe by string URL not by the object describing Topic then this is a remote topic.

 ### General description of Topic types

 Topic is describes by type and value.

-Topic type attribute is in string format with namespace, with default namespace `ULAM`.
+Topic type attribute is in string format with namespace, with default namespace `ulam`.

 Topic type is an abstract type and polymorphic.
 This means that has different meaning based on the `type` value.